TuringNPcomplete/Insurance_decisioning/README.md

 This heatmap gives a quick view of how each model performed across accuracy, precision, recall, F1-score, and ROC-AUC.

-### Feature Importance From the Best Model
+### Feature Importance From the Best Baseline Model

 ![XGBoost feature importance](assets/xgb-feature-importance.png)

-In the XGBoost model, smoking status, the encoded children features, BMI, age, and charges carried much of the predictive signal.
+In the baseline XGBoost model, smoking status, the encoded children features, BMI, age, and the medical billing amount feature carried much of the predictive signal.

 ## Model Results